 Twitter Calls Trump Tweets ‘Unsubstantiated’ for First Time

-SAN FRANCISCO (AFP) — Twitter labelled two Donald Trump tweets “unsubstantiated” and accused him of making false claims Tuesday, a first for the social network which has long resisted calls to censure the president over truth-defying posts.
+SAN FRANCISCO (AFP) — Twitter labeled two Donald Trump tweets “unsubstantiated” and accused him of making false claims Tuesday, a first for the social network which has long resisted calls to censure the president over truth-defying posts.

 The move drew a furious response from Trump, who used the platform to accuse Twitter of “interfering in the 2020 Presidential Election.”